AlexCeleste/bOGL-2/Docs/MeshLoader.md

 1. `Include "bOGL-Addons/MeshLoader.bb"` at the top of your main project file.
 2. Call the initialization function (`InitMeshLoaderAddon`) in your initialization block.
 This should happen before you do anything else with the 3D engine.
 3. Add a call to `UpdateBonedMeshes` in your main loop, before the main call to `RenderWorld`.
-(You don't need this if you don't want to use .bo3d files.)
+(You don't need this in the loop if you don't want to use .bo3d files.)
-4. After any major entity deletion events, add a call to `LOADER_ClearUnused` to tidy up any hanging `MeshLoader` data (you don't need to do this for each entity, just once after several of them).
+4. After any major entity deletion or copy events, make sure `UpdateBonedMeshes` gets called to "complete" them (if you aren't using it in your main loop already).

 That's all you need to do to support loading meshes in your 3D project!
 Now add some `LoadMesh` calls and get some nice static art into your game!